 Online Engagement Form

-In addition to the kick-off meeting and walking tour, the project team will also collect feedback via an online feedback form.
-This will be posted below when it is ready - beginning June 13, 2022 and closing on July 5, 2022.
+In addition to the kick-off meeting and walking tour, the project team also collected feedback via an online feedback form.
+The engagement summary above includes the results of that effort.

 Funding